Siftah/get_iplayer/installer.md

 `C:\installer\build>C:\installer\get_iplayer\windows\make-helpers`

 This script will compile and run a small NSIS installer application that allows you to select a target folder and then downloads all the helper application archives into that folder and names them appropriately.
 The default location used is `helpers` in the build folder (`C:\installer\build\helpers`).
 The source for the NSIS application can be found in `C:\installer\get_iplayer\windows\make-helpers.nsi`.
+The download URLs are embedded in the source, so they should be updated to match the URLs in `get_iplayer_setup.ini` if required.

 #### Build Script Options